-Unified Accounts Code Structure

-(UACS).
-A harmonized coding structure jointly developed by the DBM, COA, DOF and BTr which aims to facilitate financial reporting and consolidation of actual revenue collection and expenditures, enable the assessment of outturns against transparency / accountability and improve efficiency in terms of utilization of government funds.
+Unified Accounts Code Structure (UACS).
+A harmonized coding structure jointly developed by the DBM, COA, DOF and BTr which aims to facilitate financial reporting and consolidation of revenue collection and actual expenditures, enable the assessment of against transparency 1 outturns accountability and improve efficiency in terms of utilization of government funds.